wujameszj/CourseProject/README.md

 It is unlikely that you will encounter the bug as it is rare, but if you do, please try another browser (e.g. Microsoft Edge, Firefox, Safari).
 My apologies for the inconvenience.

-Since it is past the deadline, I will not commit to the main branch.
+__Since it is past the deadline, I will not commit to the main branch.__
 However, I have created the branch 'bugfix' which should resolve the issue.
-If you are testing locally, please consider launching the web app from that branch.
+Another version of the web app based on the bugfix branch is deployed [here](https://share.streamlit.io/wujameszj/courseproject/bugfix/main.py).
+If you are testing locally, you can also launch the web app from that branch.

 Thank you in advance for your kind understanding.